 The shared memory and semaphore resources used by GemStone are created and owned by the user account under which the Stone repository monitor is running and have the same group membership.
-Access is read-write for the owner and group (the equivalent of file protection 660).
+Access for the shared page cache is set by the configuration parameter SHR_PAGE_CACHE_PERMISSIONS; by default, it is read-write for the owner and read for the group (the equivalent of file protection 640).
 You can inspect the cache ownership and permissions by using the ipcs command.
-(These permissions are not configurable by users.)
+The configuration parameter is discussed on page 371.